 Any nuclear or hydropower electrical generating facility of five hundred (500) kilowatts or more.

+(10) Protection Zone means an area within 105 feet of centerline of any existing or planned County road with a current or proposed classification as arterial or expressway or within 45 feet of the centerline of any County road with a current or proposed classification as collector as those classifications are set forth in the El Paso County Major Transportation Corridors Plan or in the El Paso County Engineering Criteria Manual or other completed and/or adopted master plan elements.

-(10) (11)(5) Public utilities mean those utilities as defined by Section 39-4-101 and Section 40-1-103, C.R.S.
+(11)(5) Public utilities mean those utilities as defined by Section 39-4-101 and Section 40-1-103, C.R.S.

-(12)(7) Site selection and construction means and includes the initial site selection and construction of a facility as well as any subsequent relocation, reconstruction or upgrade of such facility.
+(12)(7) Site selection and construction means and includes the initial site selection and construction of a major facility of a public utility as well as any subsequent relocation, reconstruction or upgrade of such facility.

 (13)(6) Storage area means any facility, including appurtenant facilities, designed to store eighty million (80,000,000) cubic feet or more of natural or manufactured gas, or thirty-five thousand (35,000) barrels or more of petroleum derivatives, or any expansion or series of expansions of an existing storage facility to accommodate eighty million (80,000,000) cubic feet or more of natural or manufactured gas, or thirty-five thousand (35,000) barrels or more of petroleum derivatives.